GenAI-CUEE/EE-208-Coding-Exercise/L4_Runtime_measurement/Readme.md

 # How to measure the runtime performance

-Our goal is to provide the code-based example for how to measure the runtime performance in **2102208 Programming for EE**.
+The goal is to provide the code-based example for how to measure the runtime performance.

 ## Summary